Scylla Manager Agent Installation¶

 $ sudo scyllamgr_agent_setup Do you want to create scylla-helper.slice if it does not exist?
 Yes - limit Scylla Manager Agent and other helper programs memory.
 No - skip this step.
 [YES/no] YES Do you want the Scylla Manager Agent service to automatically start when the node boots?
 Yes - automatically start Scylla Manager Agent when the node boots.
 No - skip this step.
 [YES/no] YES

-First step relates to limiting resources that are available to the agent and second instructs systemd to run agent on node restart.
+The first step relates to limited resources that are available to the agent, and second instructs systemd to run agent on node restart.

 $ cat /etc/scylla-manager-agent/scylla-manager-agent.yaml # Scylla Manager Agent config YAML # Specify authentication token, the auth_token needs to be the same for all the # nodes in a cluster.
 Use scyllamgr_auth_token_gen to generate the auth_token # value. auth_token: 6Es3dm24U72NzAu9ANWmU3C4ALyVZhwwPZZPWtK10eYGHJ24wMoh9SQxRZEluWMc0qDrsWCCshvfhk9uewOimQS2x5yNTYUEoIkO1VpSmTFu5fsFyoDgEkmNrCJpXtfM